jtpoirier/proteomegenerator/README.md

 ### MaxQuant

 The "MaxQuant" section include variables for locations to inputs used in MaxQuant.
 The "MQ" variable points to MaxQuantCmd.exe, which is provided in "/MaxQuant/bin".
-The version of MaxQuant used is 1.6.2.3.
+This version of MaxQuant used is 1.6.2.3.
 You must use this version because the MaxQuant parameters file generated alters between versions.
 License agreement for redistribution in located in "/MaxQuant".

-DUMMY points to a dummy MaxQuant parameters file, which is provided in "/MaxQuant".
+The "DUMMY" variable points to a dummy MaxQuant parameters file, which is provided in "/MaxQuant".
 This file is used to generate the actual parameters file used in MaxQuant.

 The "RAW" variable should be edited to point to the user-specified directory that contains all ".raw" files used for MaxQuant analysis.

 ## Running ProteomeGenerator